-NEF (Raw)/NEF+JPEG
+NEF (RAW)/NEF+JPEG

-NEF (RAW) images can only be viewed in PictureProject or in Nikon Capture 4 version 4.2 or later (W 246).
-When photographs taken at NEF (Raw) + JPEG Fine.
-NEF (Raw) + JPEG Normal. or NEF (Raw) + JPEG Basic are viewed on the camera. only the JPEG image will be displayed.
+NEF (RAW) images can only be viewed using compatible software such as PictureProject or Capture NX (250).
+When photographs taken at NEF (RAW) + JPEG fine, NEF (RAW) + JPEG normal, or NEF (RAW) + JPEG basic are viewed on the camera, only the JPEG image will be displayed.
 When photographs taken at these settings are deleted, both NEF and JPEG images will be deleted.

 White balance bracketing can not be used with NEF (RAW) images.
-Selecting an NEF (RAW) option for image guality cancels white balance bracketing.
-White balance for NEF (RAW) images can be adjusted using Nikon Capture 4.
+Selecting an NEF (RAW) option for image quality cancels white balance bracketing.

-/ TIFF (RGB)
+// TIFF (RGB)

-About 30s are required to record a TIFF (RGB) image (1 GB SanDisk SDCFH (Ultra II) card; recording time varies with make of memory card).
+About 30s are required to record a TIFF (RGB) image (1 GB SanDisk SDCFX (Extreme III) card; recording time varies with make of memory card).

 Image quality can be set using the Image quality option in the shooting menu or by pressing the QUAL button and rotating the main command dial.
-Two options are available for controlling compression: Raw compression for NEF (RAW) images (W 48) and JPEG compression for JPEG images (W 47).
+Two options are available for controlling compression: RAW compression for NEF (RAW) images (48) and JPEG compression for JPEG images (47).